ESF-Works

 Objectives

-• To ensure that ESF (European Social Fund) funds 2008-13 are made available for programmes for asylum seekers throughout the UK, and that they include a transnational element.
+• To ensure that ESF funds (European Social Fund) 2008-13 be made available for programmes for asylum seekers throughout UK, and should include a transnational element.

-• To challenge unfair existing UK policy and practice, which means that EASI is concerned about:
+• To challenge Unfair existing UK policy and practice means EASI is concerned about:

 • work restrictions imposed on most asylum seekers.